atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 corner of the room, all in her fear let and white satin, trimmed with the richest chenille that could be purchased, and curtefied in the most respedtful man ’ ner to her Ladyship, who hardly vouch lafed to honour her with a fingfe glance. f > • • ' *,
-As soon as she shad seated herself III the uppermost place; she cried, affecting to be quite out of breath, “Really, “Mrs, Selby, I am quite tired of “climbing up fo many pair of stairs “— I have never been used to such fa“ “" *= she knew, however, at the same time, that she always step: upbn^ the Second story insherkley square, every night ii
+As soon as she shad seated herself III the uppermost place; she cried, affecting to be quite out of breath, Really, Mrs, Selby, I am quite tired of climbing up fo many pair of stairs — I have never been used to such fa " *= she knew, however, at the same time, that she always step: upbn^ the Second story insherkley square, every night ii